 Appeals can be frustrating, even for people that do them all the time.
 The process is arduous, the VA moves slowly, and it can be difficult for Veterans to figure out what you need to do next in your efforts at being awarded the VA disability benefits that you deserve.
 As Veterans’ attorneys, and some of us are Veterans that happen to be attorneys as well, we know the ins-and-outs of how to go about getting those benefits that you have earned.
 In order for us to best provide assistance to you, you will need: a Rating Decision that is dated within the last year, your DD-214, proof of a diagnosis of a disease or illness, and your statement(s) as to how you were injured during your military service.

 Some Veterans are not aware that some of your conditions can be “service connected.”
 If you were driving off base during your active duty period and got into a vehicle accident, your incident happened “during your active duty period” and can be claimed as service connected.
 If you were injured in the line of duty by doing drills and you hurt yourself but it still bothers you to this day, you can show the VA that you were injured during service, it has continued to plague you, and that it should be service connected.

-If you do not choose Berry Law Firm in your fight for your earned benefits, chose someone if you need assistance.
+If you do not choose Berry Law in your fight for your earned benefits, chose someone if you need assistance.
 Don’t let your benefits go to waste: you earned those benefits.
-If you do choose Berry Law Firm, you can rest assured that you need to fight no longer: we’ll do all the heavy lifting and fight for you.
+If you do choose Berry Law, you can rest assured that you need to fight no longer: we’ll do all the heavy lifting and fight for you.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.